m5ka/maria.town/_pages/journal/moon.md

 i've been playing a ton of world of warcraft recently, excited for the dragonflight update. it seems all my energy for playing games has funnelled into there ever since path of exile went down the proverbial 🚽 so that's neat. i've been getting into roleplaying servers there and it's been such an interesting experience - genuinely a really neat way of exploring the lore of the universe and everything by placing yourself _into_ it. you definitely do see some weird stuff though when you jump into that world. there are some things my eyes will never be able to unsee. my poor eyes.

-i hope anyone and everyone who reads this is doing well. maybe resurrection is a common thread running through us all at the moment. or maybe not. wherever you are, i hope you know you're not alone there anyway. a dear friend of mine pulled two runes just this past week and their whispers were warm and cosy. so that's good. because it's bloody cold.
+i hope anyone and everyone who reads this is doing well. maybe resurrection is a common thread running through us all at the moment. or maybe not. wherever you are, i hope you know you're not alone there anyway. a dear friend of mine pulled two runes just this past week and their whispers were warm and cosy. so that's good. because it's really cold.
 </article>

 <article markdown="1">